kritagya93/kritagya93.github.io/_pages/about.md

 ## News
+* [5/24] Our paper "**VulnFusion: Exploiting Multimodal Representations for Advanced Smart Contract Vulnerability Detection**" got accepted at the <i> 6th International Conference on Blockchain Computing and Applications (BCCA 2024) </i> in Dubai, UAE

+* [5/24] Our paper "**Revolutionizing Blockchain Consensus: Towards Deliberative and Unanimous Agreement**" got accepted at the <i> 21st International Conference on Security and Cryptography (SECRYPT 2024) </i> in Dijon, France

+* [5/24] Our paper "**Decentralized Engagement: Blockchain's Lens on Social Media**" got accepted at the <i> 6th International Congress on Blockchain and Applications (BLOCKCHAIN'24) </i> in Salamanca, Spain

+* [5/24] Our paper "**QuadraCode AI: Smart Contract Vulnerability Detection with Multimodal Representation**" got accepted at the <i> 33rd International Conference on Computer Communications and Networks (ICCCN 2024) </i> in Big Island, Hawaii, USA

+* [3/24] Our paper "**Towards Patient-Centric Healthcare: Leveraging Blockchain for Electronic Health Records**" got accepted at the <i> SIGMIS-CPR '24: Proceedings of the 2024 Computers and People Research Conference </i> in Murfreesboro, Tennessee, USA

+* [3/24] Our paper "**Smart Digital Edition Management: A Blockchain Framework for Papyrology**" got accepted at the <i> SIGMIS-CPR '24: Proceedings of the 2024 Computers and People Research Conference </i> in Murfreesboro, Tennessee, USA

-* [11/23] Second position awarded to MTSU graduate student **Samir Poudel** for his poster presentation on "**Empowering AI’s Trust and Big Data Resources in Healthcare Industry with Blockchain**" at the <i> 2023 ACM Mid-Southeast Conference </i> in Gatlinburg, Tennessee
+* [11/23] Second position awarded to MTSU graduate student **Samir Poudel** for his poster presentation on "**Empowering AI’s Trust and Big Data Resources in Healthcare Industry with Blockchain**" at the <i> 2023 ACM Mid-Southeast Conference </i> in Gatlinburg, Tennessee, USA

-* [11/23] Best Paper Award for "**Seamless Asset Exchange in Interconnected Metaverses: Unraveling On-Chain Atomic Swap**" at <i> 2023 Fifth IEEE International Conference on Trust, Privacy and Security in Intelligent Systems and Applications (TPS-ISA) </i>
+* [11/23] Best Paper Award for "**Seamless Asset Exchange in Interconnected Metaverses: Unraveling On-Chain Atomic Swap**" at the <i> 5th IEEE International Conference on Trust, Privacy and Security in Intelligent Systems and Applications (IEEE TPS 2023) </i> in Atlanta, Georgia, USA

-* [9/23] Our paper "**The Dark Side of the Metaverse: Why is it Falling Short of Expectations?**" got accepted in <i> 2023 Fifth IEEE International Conference on Trust, Privacy and Security in Intelligent Systems and Applications (TPS-ISA) </i>
+* [9/23] Our paper "**The Dark Side of the Metaverse: Why is it Falling Short of Expectations?**" got accepted at the <i> 5th IEEE International Conference on Trust, Privacy and Security in Intelligent Systems and Applications (IEEE TPS 2023) </i> in Atlanta, Georgia, USA

-* [9/23] Our paper "**Seamless Asset Exchange in Interconnected Metaverses: Unraveling On-Chain Atomic Swap**" got accepted in <i> 2023 Fifth IEEE International Conference on Trust, Privacy and Security in Intelligent Systems and Applications (TPS-ISA) </i>
+* [9/23] Our paper "**Seamless Asset Exchange in Interconnected Metaverses: Unraveling On-Chain Atomic Swap**" got accepted at the <i> 5th IEEE International Conference on Trust, Privacy and Security in Intelligent Systems and Applications (IEEE TPS 2023) </i> in Atlanta, Georgia, USA

 * [8/23] Best Poster Award for "**Making Smart Contracts Predict and Scale**" at <i> Hot Topics in the Science of Security (HotSoS) 2023 </i> from National Security Agency (NSA)

 * [8/23] Moved to Nashville Metropolitan Area to join **Middle Tennessee State University (MTSU)** as an Assistant Professor in the Department of Computer Science

-* [6/23] Poster Presentation of "**Paradigm Shift from Vague Legal Contracts to Blockchain-based Smart Contracts**" at <i> 2023 CAE in Cybersecurity Symposium </i>, Seattle, WA, USA
+* [6/23] Poster Presentation of "**Paradigm Shift from Vague Legal Contracts to Blockchain-based Smart Contracts**" at the <i> 2023 CAE in Cybersecurity Symposium </i>, Seattle, Washington, USA

 * [5/23] Received **Outstanding Ph.D.
 Student Award** from the Department of Computer Science and Engineering, University of North Texas

-* [9/22] Best Paper Award for "**Making Smart Contracts Predict and Scale**" at <i> 2022 Fourth International Conference on Blockchain Computing and Applications (BCCA) </i>
+* [9/22] Best Paper Award for "**Making Smart Contracts Predict and Scale**" at the <i> 4th International Conference on Blockchain Computing and Applications (BCCA 2022) </i> in San Antonio, Texas, USA